New York City on alert to Awlaki revenge attacks

 "Khan had extensive contacts in New York City and published the English language Inspire Magazine, which instructed lone wolves on how to build bombs at home, and in the most recent issue identified Grand Central Station as a target," he said.

-Al Qaeda militants are blamed for flying hijacked planes into the World Trade Centre twin towers in Lower Manhattan on September 11, 2001, causing them to collapse and killing nearly 3,000 people.
+Al Qaeda militants are blamed for flying hijacked planes into the World Trade Center twin towers in Lower Manhattan on September 11, 2001, causing them to collapse and killing nearly 3,000 people.

 New York police and intelligence services say they have disrupted at least 11 plots against the city since the 2001 attacks.
 Kelly told the CBS News program "60 Minutes," which aired on Sunday, that New York police can shoot down an airplane if needed.